-© 2016 Dell Inc. All rights reserved.
+© 2016 Dell Inc. or its subsidiaries.
+All rights reserved.
 This product is protected by U.S. and international copyright and intellectual property laws.
 Dell and the Dell logo are trademarks of Dell Inc. in the United States and/or other jurisdictions.
 All other marks and names mentioned herein may be trademarks of their respective companies.